 Zinc corrodes in preference to steel and sacrifices itself to protect the steel, hence hot dip galvanizing will provide this sacrificial protection.
 The corrosion products from the zinc are deposited on the steel resealing it from the atmosphere and therefore stopping corrosion.
 With paint coatings, additional protection would have to be applied immediately after the damage occurred or the steel would rust with eventual breakdown of the whole coating as rust crept underneath the paint film.

 The diagram on the left illustrates how the sacrificial action of zinc protects the steel underneath.
 At the point where the galvanized steel suffers damage, a galvanic cell is formed.
 The zinc around the point of damage corrodes.
 Corrosion products precipitate on the steel surface and protect it.
 The steel is also protected because it is cathodic in relation to the zinc coating.
+(Read more on cathodic protection.)

 A paint coating that is damaged

 Let’s now think about what happens if you coat your steel with a more electro-positive metal such as Nickel, chromium and copper.
 As they fall below steel in the galvanic series, they give rise to more rapid corrosion at the point of damage than if the steel had been uncoated.
-The steel actually sacrifices itself in favour of the chrome, which is the opposite of what we are striving for when it comes to corrosion protection.
+The steel actually sacrifices itself in favour of the chrome, which is the opposite of what we are striving for when it comes to rust protection.

 Nickel, chromium and copper give rise to more rapid corrosion at the point of damage than if the steel had been uncoated.
 The corrosion often takes the form of pitting, which can even go through the steel.